Are you planning a vacation? There’s nothing as exciting as exploring somewhere new!

-Different transport types can present specific problems.
+Different transport types can present specific problems when traveling with epilepsy.
 It might be worth speaking to the airline, bus or train provider to let them know about your condition.
-If you are flying, it is useful to bring a letter from your doctor listing your prescription medication and any implanted medical devices.
+If you are flying, it is useful to bring a letter from your doctor listing your prescription medication and information on any implanted medical devices.
 This can help you pass through security screening more quickly.

-This is a small card that some patients carry to explain their seizures to bystanders.
-If you don't speak the local language at your destination, get a translation of your card in case you need to explain your seizures.
+This is a small card or bracelet that some people with epilepsy carry to explain their seizures to bystanders.
+If you don't speak the local language at your destination, get a translation of your card in case you need to explain what is happening.

 7. Try to travel with someone if possible.

-If not, tell your transportation service about your condition and what to do if you have a seizure.
+But, if that’s not possible, make sure to tell your transportation provider about your condition and what they can do if you have a seizure.

 Get the most out of traveling with epilepsy